mcCmd-language/xmccmd/README.md

 # eXtended mcCmd (XmcCmd)

-this is experimental JIT-accelerated interpreter for mcCmd language.
+this is experimental interpreter for mcCmd language.

 ## Requirements